thorsten/phpMyFAQ/docs/update.md

 If you're running an older version of phpMyFAQ than listed above, we recommend a new and fresh installation.
 If you need support for updating an old FAQ from the 1.x or 2.x series, [please email us](mailto:thorsten_AT_phpmyfaq_DOT_de).

+Please note, that the requirements of phpMyFAQ have to fulfilled.

 ## Before you upgrade

 Please make sure that you're running at least PHP 8.2, otherwise the upgrade won't work.